aghaeifar/SpinWalk/README.md

 ---
 ### Configuration files

-Configruation file is a text based [ini file](https://en.wikipedia.org/wiki/INI_file) used to provide simulation parameters for simulator.
-Simulator can accept more than one configuration to simulation several configurations.
-A configuration file can inherit from another configuration file to avoid writing repetitive simulation parmeters.
-All the possible parameters are provided in [config_default.ini](./config/config_default.ini) with definition and expected unit.
+The configuration file is a text-based [INI file](https://en.wikipedia.org/wiki/INI_file) used to specify simulation parameters for SpinWalk.
+SpinWalk can process multiple configuration files to simulate various setups.
+A configuration file can inherit parameters from another configuration file to avoid duplicating repetitive simulation settings.

+All possible parameters are documented in [config_default.ini](./config/config_default.ini), along with their definitions and expected units.

+- The `config` subcommand can be used to generate configuration files for some popular sequences.
+These auto-generated files may require further modifications to suit specific purposes.
+- The `dwi` subcommand allows adding diffusion gradients to an existing configuration file.

+For a demonstration, refer to the [free diffusion](./demo/spinwalk_dwi.ipynb) example.

 ---
 ### Input/Output file format